ArtisanTinkerer/Laravel-DatatablesEditor/readme.md

+Amended so it works with the inline editor.
+Only works with models.

 This API module enables DataTables Editor to interface with Laravel 5.x

  - Supports the latest Datatables Editor 1.5.1 Multi-Row Editing